 About the Author

-Family Law Attorney Regina Tuchinsky earned her Bachelors degree, magna cum laude, from George Washington University.
+Family law attorney Regina Tuchinsky earned her bachelor’s degree, magna cum laude, from George Washington University.
 She earned her law degree from Temple University Beasley School of Law.
 Prior to joining Petrelli Previtera Schimmel, LLC, Regina worked as a child advocate attorney at the Defender Association of Philadelphia’s Child Advocacy Unit.
+She is a Russian speaking family lawyer who also assists clients who primarily speak Russian.